 Great cities have great parks—places where people can stroll and picnic and enjoy the beautiful Austin weather.
-We’re collaborating with a number of partners to develop a connected urban greenbelt that wends its way between major and smaller parks, creating a walkable and accessible park system for everyone.
+We’re collaborating with a number of partners to develop a connected urban greenbelt that connects major and smaller parks, creating a walkable and accessible park system for everyone.

 Republic Square is an active, urban green space grounded in rich history that traces back to the birth of our city.
 The newly renovated square is a place unlike anything else.Learn More⟶

-The Downtown Austin Alliance is partnering with the Shoal Creek Conservancy to enhance and connect the Cypress + Shoal gateway—a key connection between the heart of downtown and the emerging Seaholm District.Learn More⟶
+We are partnering with the Shoal Creek Conservancy to enhance the Cypress & Shoal gateway—a key connection between the heart of downtown and the Seaholm District.Learn More⟶

 Brush Square is one of three remaining public squares from the 1839 Waller Plan for Austin.
 Brush Square serves as the home to the Susanna Dickinson Museum, the O. Henry Museum, the Austin Fire Museum, and Austin Fire Station #1.Learn More⟶